-Learn about the Program Administration Team at Equitable School Revolving Fund, including our ESRF and EFF Founder & Chief Executive Officer, EFF Chief Credit Officer, and EFF Vice President of Structured Products and Research.
+Learn about the Program Administration Team at Equitable School Revolving Fund, including our ESRF and EFF Founder & Chief Executive Officer, EFF Partner & Chief Credit Officer, and EFF Chief Operating Officer.

 As a seasoned investment banker, charter school executive, and senior leader of a large philanthropic organization, Anand is passionate about solving educational inequalities, creating efficient financial markets, optimizing school financial models to send more resources to classrooms, and using philanthropy to do so in a scalable and sustainable manner.